lmullen/jsr/_source/issues/vol15/mcvickar.markdown

 publication of the Church of God (Cleveland).
 Edited and published by Tomlinson, *Evangel* appeared in 1910 and grew apace with the church.
-By 1914 *Evangel* was a weekly, newspaper-format publication and at the end of the decade it claimed more than 15,000 subscribers.xliii
+By 1914 *Evangel* was a weekly, newspaper-format publication and at the end of the decade it claimed more than 15,000 subscribers. [^43]

 On September 12, 1914, an anonymous note appeared in *Evangel*: "Bro.
 George Hensley is conducting a revival at the tabernacle in Cleveland, Tenn.
 It began the last Saturday in Aug. and is still continuing with increasing interest.
 The power has been falling and souls crying out to God.
-Twice during the meeting Serpents have been handled by the Saints."xliv Reports of the revival soon found their way into a series of secular newspapers making George Went Hensley a regional celebrity.xlv The few existing sources make it difficult to discern Hensley's motivation for taking up serpents, but it is easier to understand why Hensley's innovation eventually received considerable attention from early leaders in the southern pentecostal movement.xlvi Hensley commenced his revival just as a generation of church leaders began defining the nature and meaning of "signs" associated with baptism by the Holy Spirit.
+Twice during the meeting Serpents have been handled by the Saints."
+[^44] Reports of the revival soon found their way into a series of secular newspapers making George Went Hensley a regional celebrity.
+[^45] The few existing sources make it difficult to discern Hensley's motivation for taking up serpents, but it is easier to understand why Hensley's innovation eventually received considerable attention from early leaders in the southern pentecostal movement. [^46] Hensley commenced his revival just as a generation of church leaders began defining the nature and meaning of "signs" associated with baptism by the Holy Spirit.

-Scholars have long speculated that snake handling---as both a religious ritual and a folk practice---predated Hensley by perhaps a decade, but apparently religious leaders did not feel a need to record earlier incidents of snake handling at coal camps or in brush arbor meetings.xlvii The earliest references to serpent handling appeared in non-southern sources.xlviii Secular news sources from 1909 reported on a "queer sect" of "snake worshippers" in Hutchinson, Kansas, that allowed snakes to bite one another during worship services.xlix These accounts did not frame the worshippers as holy rollers and did not regard them as pentecostal even though the handlers quoted in these reports directly appealed to a pentecostal logic for handling snakes and specifically cited the "signs" of Mark 16.l For their part, the "snake worshippers" self-identified as the "True Followers of Jesus of Christ."
+Scholars have long speculated that snake handling---as both a religious ritual and a folk practice---predated Hensley by perhaps a decade, but apparently religious leaders did not feel a need to record earlier incidents of snake handling at coal camps or in brush arbor meetings.
+[^47] The earliest references to serpent handling appeared in non-southern sources. [^48] Secular news sources from 1909 reported on a "queer sect" of "snake worshippers" in Hutchinson, Kansas, that allowed snakes to bite one another during worship services. [^49] These accounts did not frame the worshippers as holy rollers and did not regard them as pentecostal even though the handlers quoted in these reports directly appealed to a pentecostal logic for handling snakes and specifically cited the "signs" of Mark 16. [^50] For their part, the "snake worshippers" self-identified as the "True Followers of Jesus of Christ."
 As with Hensley's later embrace of the practice, these earliest accounts suggest that a certain convergence of reading, healing, and preaching strategies connected to Mark 16---in conjunction with attention from the popular press---led to the development of the practice in the early twentieth century.
 The Hutchinson church attracted attention because it allowed children to handle snakes and at least one church member had gone "missing" (likely died, but the sources are not clear on this issue) as a result of handling snakes in church.

 By the 1910s, however, as more and more pentecostals throughout the South debated Holy Spirit baptism, secular and religious media alike